 SMPP (Short Message Peer-to-Peer) is an open, industry standard protocol designed to provide a flexible data communications interface for the transfer of short message data between External Short Message Entities (ESME), Routing Entities (RE) and Message Centres (MC).
 The SMPP protocol is a means by which applications can send SMS messages to mobile devices and receive SMS from mobile devices.

-Services from Melrose Labs (e.g. Tyr SMS Gateway) support SMPP v5 and the earlier versions, v3.3 and v3.4.
+Services from Melrose Labs (e.g. Tyr SMS Gateway ) support SMPP v5 and the earlier versions, v3.3 and v3.4.
 The v5 specification is the latest and final version of SMPP that was published, is the most capable version, and is the best version to read for an understanding of SMPP.
-To secure the link between the ESME and the MC, SMPP over TLS, or SMPP over VPN can be used.
+To secure the link between the ESME (application) and the MC (e.g. SMS gateway or SMSC), SMPP-over-TLS or SMPP-over-VPN can be used.

 This section provides details specific to the use of SMPP with the Tyr SMS Gateway service.
 Accounts may be configured different to the defaults shown below and therefore you should check your SMPP Account Details issued by Melrose Labs for details specific to your account.